j19sch/j19sch.github.io/blog/2015/three-arguments-against-the-verification-validation-dichotomy/index.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2015/02/10/three-arguments-against-the-verification-validation-dichotomy/).*
+*This post was originally published on my old blog.*